 Medicare Supplement policies are not minimum essential coverage therefore there is no need to generate and mail 1095-B forms.

-What is the Manage Communications page?
+What is the Communications Preference section?

 What types of communications are included?

-My Blue KC Bill: Information related to your Blue KC premium bill (only applies to direct pay members).
+Blue KC Bill: Information related to your Blue KC premium bill (only applies to direct pay members).

-My Claims: Your Explanation of Benefits (EOB).
+Your Explanation of Benefits (EOB).

 My Plan Information: Your member certificate, communication about activity status, and requests for information.